 Part two of eight.
-Watch part one, A Focus on Muda.
+Watch the others:

 Hi everyone.
 This is Art Smalley, President of Art of Lean, Incorporated.
 Today, on behalf of the Lean Enterprise Institute, we're going to do a series of short video clips – each one about the seven classic forms of waste from the Toyota Production System.
 Stick around.
 I think you'll enjoy them.

 Let's continue with the seven pure forms of waste.
 Here I have my machine, and I‘ll be the operator.
 I'm going to do a production shift, and we're going to talk about the concept of overproduction, which Toyota considered to be the worst of the seven wastes.
 For today's viewing purposes, I'm going to do this seated and from the rear of the machine, which is not optimal, but the best viewing angle.
 So we'll go with that.